They're Coming to Take Me Away, Ha-Haaa!: Song structure and technical background

-B-side
+B-side: "!aaaH-aH ,yawA eM ekaT oT gnimoC er'yehT"

 Continuing the theme of insanity, the flip or B-side of the single was simply the A-side played in reverse, and given the title "!aaaH-aH ,yawA eM ekaT oT gnimoC er'yehT" (or "Ha-Haaa!
 Away, Me Take to Coming They're") and the performer billed as "XIV NAPOLEON".
 Most of the label affixed to the B-side was a mirror image of the front label (as opposed to simply being spelled backward), including the letters in the "WB" shield logo.
 Only the label name, disclaimer, and record and recording master numbers were kept frontward.
 The reverse version of the song is not included on the original Warner Bros. album, although the title is shown on the front cover, where the title is actually spelled backward.

 In his Book of Rock Lists, rock music critic Dave Marsh calls the B-side the "most obnoxious song ever to appear in a jukebox", saying the recording once "cleared out a diner of forty patrons in two minutes flat."